 Legal aid is available to assist all victims of trafficking who have a positive reasonable grounds decision (and who have not had a negative conclusive grounds decision) or those who have a positive conclusive grounds decision who need advice about leave to enter or remain under UK law.
 Legal aid is therefore available to help EEA nationals with applications under the EUSS, for discretionary leave under the trafficking policy and under other provisions in the Rules (e.g. Domestic Worker and Article 8 ECHR family and private life applications).

 However, legal aid does not cover applications made under EU law (e.g. for a registration certificate or document confirming permanent residence).
 An application to the Legal Aid Agency for Exceptional Case Funding (ECF) may be made in these circumstances.

 Which competent authority is responsible for European cases?

 Since 29 April 2019, all NRM referrals, including those cases already within the NRM, will be decided by the Single Competent Authority (SCA).
 Before that date, the trafficking cases of European nationals would have been decided by the Modern Slavery Human Trafficking Unit (MSHTU) in the National Crime Agency.

 Those who received a positive CG decision from the MSHTU/NCA were not automatically considered for a grant of DL as it was presumed that they would be able to exercise their free movement rights under EU law.
-This ignored the fact that many EEA nationals may not have been able to exercise their free movement rights in the UK due for health reasons.
+This ignored the fact that many EEA nationals may not have been able to exercise their free movement rights in the UK.